 I can still vividly remember the first time I met him.

 It must have been in the late 1980s or early 1990s, and I was already at school back then.
 He and his wife "Tante Lotte" had invited us for coffee and cake.
 Together with my great-grandmother, mum and grandmother, we then sat for a very sophisticated afternoon snack in the Güstrower Strasse in Greifswald.
 Tante Lotte was the sister to my great grandmother.

 Oskar was a tall, broad-shouldered man who left a stark impression on you when you met him.
 I was in awe.
 For some reason I remember well that he and his wife mostly listened to classical music, operettas and operas and were very well versed in Greifswald's cultural scene.

-Bored as I was at their meticulous flat and given that the grown ups started to talk about politics, I was desperate to at least find one record whose title would ring some sort of bell.
+Bored as I was at their meticulous flat and given that the grown ups started to talk about politics, I was desperate to at least find a music record whose title would ring some sort of bell.
 But I gave up in their selection, as I quickly reached my limits.

-I already knew then that Onkel Oskar had been in the war.
-Also that he was in Africa.
+Until this year I already knew that Onkel Oskar had been in the war.
+Also that he was in Africa. likely Sicily.
 But I never asked any further questions.
 Apparently nobody else in the family did either, as I am finding out now so what we are faced with is a dilemma of actually not knowing anything, or very little..

 But, when I was given his letter last week that showed him being a POW in Crossville USA, my interest was captured.
 As a result, I would now like to finally find out more.
 I hope to research more on where this man flew in Africa, when was he captured and how.
 How was his life as a prisoner of war in Crossville America.
 And who is this person in general, that once was a high ranking officer in the Luftwaffe and that later came back to Greifswald and to lead a normal life with his wife in the former GDR.